Biszku/ExpenseTracker/README.md

 ## Description

-This is a simple expense tracker application that allows users to add, update, delete, list all expenses and display either expenses summary or expenses summary by month.
+This is a simple expense tracker application that allows users to add, update, delete, list all expenses and display either general expenses summary or expenses summary by month.

 ## Features